Hyperspectral Smoke Segmentation via Mixture of Prototypes: Methodology

 \section{Methodology}

-In this section, we first present the overall idea of MoP (Sec.~\ref{sec:mop}) and then detail its three key components: band split (Sec.~\ref{sec:band_split}), prototype-based spectral representation (Sec.~\ref{sec:proto_repr}), and dual-level router (Sec.~\ref{sec:dual_router}).
+In this section, we first present the overall idea of MoP (Sec.~\ref{sec:mop}) and then detail its three key components: band split (BS, Sec.~\ref{sec:band_split}), prototype-based spectral representation (PSR, Sec.~\ref{sec:proto_repr}), and dual-stage router (DSR, Sec.~\ref{sec:dual_router}).
 Finally, we describe the decoder head and loss function (Sec.~\ref{sec:loss}).
-For easy reference, the definitions of symbols are provided in Tab~\ref{tab:notation}.